-- (b) Direct the City Manager to return to Council in August 2020 with a natural gas prohibition ordinance amendment to be implemented on January 1, 2021 and covering all building types: - (1) Including mid-rise and high-rise multifamily buildings, as supported by cost effectiveness studies; and - (2) Exempting restaurants, hospitals, industrial, and manufacturing facilities. - (c) Approve an ordinance amending Section 24.12.300 of Chapter 24.12 of Title 24 of the San José Municipal Code related to the Reach Code Requirements for Mixed Fuel Buildings to make clerical edits. - (d) Authorize the City Manager to submit an amended reach code submittal package to the California Energy Commission for its approval as required by law.
+- (a) Accept the update on staff analysis as to whether or not the City should require electrification for buildings over three stories. - (b) Direct City Manager to return to Council in September 2020 with a natural gas prohibition ordinance amendment to be implemented on June 1, 2021 and covering all building types: - (1) Including mid-rise and high-rise multifamily buildings, as supported by cost effectiveness studies, and - (2) Exempting restaurants, hospitals, industrial, and manufacturing facilities. - (c) Approve an ordinance amending Section 24.12.300 of Chapter 24.12 of Title 24 of the San José Municipal Code Related to the Reach Code Requirements for Mixed Fuel Buildings to make clerical amendments. - (d) Authorize the City Manager to submit an amended reach code submittal package to the California Energy Commission for its approval as required by law.